AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

    When prompted, enter your [authentication keys](../authentication-keys.md).
 Your _public key_ is your username; your _private key_ is your password.

 1. Set read-write permissions for the web server group before you install the application.
-This is necessary so that the and command line can write files to the file system.
+This is necessary so that the command line can write files to the file system.

    ```bash
    cd /var/www/html/<magento install directory>